pmz2025/smallguides/learning_fish.md

 ### Enable Auto completion

-It is enabled by default
+It is enabled by default, you can disable it using

+set -g fish_autosuggestion_enabled 0

 ### Set variables